 Not only that, but there is plenty of reason to believe that he lived an amazing life.
 Just because we don’t know for certain all the details of that life, it doesn’t mean that his life was lacking in details.
 People seem to think that Shakespeare the Man sounds boring.
 After all, the reports always describe him as so nice.
 Ben Jonson was a soldier and a duelist, Kit Marlowe was a spy and a homosexual—now, those guys were interesting.
 But Shakespeare?
 Nothing cool ever happened to him.

 That’s where my Highly Speculative Chronology comes in.
 Just as the anti-Stratfordians dispute every single piece of the historical record, so I take that record at face value and run with it.
 Did Shakespeare indulge in a kinky sex life?
 Maybe.
 Did he write any one-act plays?
 Probably.
 Was he more involved in a plot to overthrow the government than we’d like to believe?
+Could be.
+Was he friends with Robert Catesby, the Catholic terrorist?
 We don’t know that he was—and we don’t know that he wasn’t.

 You may not agree with some of my speculations.
 That’s okay.
 I just hope you come away from this little history with an increased sense of Shakespeare as a person—one who lived a full life during a remarkable era, who deserves to be remembered for what he accomplished, and whose legacy should not be stolen from him.

 JUMPIN’ TO THE JUICY BITS